 Tapeworms are white/cream in colour with a ribbon-like appearance.
 They can grow up to 24 inches (60 cm) in length and are the second most common type of worm to infect cats (roundworms are the most common).

 Tapeworms are hermaphroditic, which means they contain both ovaries and testes and are capable of reproducing on their own.
 They have a head (scolex), a neck and a segmented body (the segments are known as proglottids and collectively strobila).
 The head attaches to the wall of the small intestine with hooks and once attached to the intestinal wall; the tapeworm begins to produce proglottids.

 Each proglottid has its own digestive tract, male and female reproductive organs and is classified as immature, mature and gravid.
 Located at the end of the strobila, the gravid proglottid contains a fully mature uterus full of eggs.

 The tapeworm needs two hosts to complete their lifecycle.
 First is the intermediate host (the flea or a rodent), which passes the larval stage of the tapeworm around, and the final host (your cat), where the larvae develop into an adult tapeworm.

-Cats become infected when they ingest a flea (during grooming) or rodent which contain tapeworm larvae.
+Cats become infected when they ingest a flea (during grooming) or rodent which contains tapeworm larvae.

 Most tapeworm infections in cats are asymptomatic and cat owners only become aware of infection when they notice rice like segments (proglottids) around the cat’s anus, the fur around the tail, in the feces and in the environment, such as bedding.